RobIsInSchool/habil/README.md

 connects you with that person or persons who compliment your skills and skill-wishes.

 ## How it works:
-With Habil, you create a list of skills you already have and upload a portfolio.
+With Habil, you first create a list of skills you already have.
 You then create a list of skills that you want to learn - this is your Skills Wish List.
 Habil will automatically compare your skills and Skills Wish List to others in your specified area (or not, if you're okay with virtual!).
 You may then reach out and contact that person to negotiate your Skill-Swap!